Ashtonian/paho.golang/README.md

 The client effectively ignores SessionExpiryInterval when it comes to managing state.
 I don't believe this is an issue because the servers `CONNACK` will include the Session Present flag, which will inform us if the session has expired.
 Users may wish to clear session information to save on storage, this is not something the library currently supports.

+### Inflight Message tracking

+This gets a bit tricky with a session because there are messages inflight before the connection comes up.
+As such the semaphore has been moved into `sessionState`.
+Currently, the Receive Maximum from the first CONNACK is used regardless of any potential changes in future connections (it seems fairly unlikely that the value will change but its possible).
+This is fixable but will need to be carefully managed to avoid races so is being left for now (there were issues with the way this was handled previously too, so I don;t see it as a big issue).

 ## Breaking changes: